"Enjoy every moment like it is your last.” That phrase was my motto I lived by this past year.

 Kokomo High School

-SCHOOL PROFILE Kokomo High School (KHS) is a comprehensive four year secondary school with an enrollment of 2,000 students.
-The school is dedicated to helping students learn through outstanding internationally recognized programs in robotics, forensics, band and choir.
+Kokomo High School (KHS) is a comprehensive four year secondary school with an enrollment of 2,000 students.
+The school is dedicated to helping students learn through outstanding internationally recognized programs in robotics, forensics, band, and choir.
 Offering the prestigious International Baccalaureate (IB) and ESL programs, Kokomo High School creates a culture of excellence and achievement.
-FACILITIES Kokomo High School is proud of its expansive campus facilities with two indoor gymnasiums, swimming and diving pools, four soccer fields, football/track stadiums, ten tennis courts, two softball and a baseball diamond.
+FACILITIES Kokomo High School is proud of its expansive campus facilities with two indoor gymnasiums, swimming and diving pools, four soccer fields, football/track stadiums, ten tennis courts, two softball fields, and a baseball diamond.
 There are outdoor locker rooms for track and football, and a new business lab with special learning environments.
-The school also has a unique opportunity to living in a dorm.
+The school also has a unique opportunity for students to live in a dorm.
 SPORTS AND ARTS Kokomo High School is a charter member of the premier (and oldest) sports conference in Indiana, the North Central Conference.
-KHS has a long history of clubs and
+KHS has a long history of club

 Arlington High School